-Bryson Hoover-Hankerson is currently a first year medical student at Lewis Katz School of Medicine.
+Bryson Hoover-Hankerson is currently a second year medical student at Lewis Katz School of Medicine.
 He graduated from Tufts University in 2016 with a B.S. in Biology.
 Afterwards he scribed in Baltimore, MD for a year before relocating to Philadelphia, PA where he attended the ACHS Temple post-bacc program.
 Following completion of the program he worked for a year at the Center for Urban Bioethics at Lewis Katz School of Medicine.
 He applied while working and decided to attend Lewis Katz School of Medicine.
 In his spare time he enjoys playing basketball, reading, and going to the movies.
 Bryson is interested in trauma surgery as his specialty.

-Demetrius Woodard is a M1 at Lewis Katz School of Medicine at Temple University.
+Demetrius Woodard is a M2 at Lewis Katz School of Medicine at Temple University.
 In 2019, Demetrius received his Bachelor’s of Science in Microbiology from West Chester University.
 He was also involved in in leadership positions across campus including Health & Education chair for the West Chester University chapter of the NAACP and as a leadership consultant for the office of student leadership and involvement.
 During his free time, Demetrius enjoys strength training, listening to music and being with family.
 He is interested in pursuing a career in non-invasive Cardiology after the completion of medical school.

-Frederick Okoye is currently a 2nd year medical student at Philadelphia College of Osteopathic Medicine interested in surgery and neurology.
+Frederick Okoye is currently a 3rd year medical student at Philadelphia College of Osteopathic Medicine interested in surgery and neurology.
 He earned his master’s in Interdisciplinary Sciences at Drexel University College of Medicine Graduate School of Biomedical Sciences and Professional Studies and has been focused on health disparity reduction through preventative care measures in chronic diseases.
 He was awarded the 2019 Penn Memory Center Minority Scholars in Aging Research at the University of Pennsylvania where he worked in the Laboratory for Cognition and Neural Stimulation (LCNS) interacting with stroke patients.

 Since 2016, he has worked intimately with Penn Memory Center, addressing the gap in care, awareness, and general knowledge of cognitive impairment in the African American community.
 Through surveys, conversations with his Alpha Phi Alpha Fraternity Inc. brothers, and residents the Philadelphia area, he initiated a collaborative community outreach series Alzheimer’s in Our Community, intended to educate and engage the Philadelphia community in meaningful dialogue, support, and research participation.